 Agile emphasizes collaboration and transparency, meaning that development teams and stakeholders work closely together so that everyone knows how the project is progressing and can collaborate quickly on changing needs.

-Agile is especially applicable for big, complex projects with unclear outcomes that are subject to rapid change as new needs are discovered.
+Agile is especially applicable to product development where outcomes are unclear and subject to frequent changes as new needs are discovered.

 What are the values of Agile?